Title and statement of responsibility area

 Scope and content

 Fonds consists of materials created and accumulated by Dr. Olive Ruth Russell during the course of her personal and professional life.
-The fonds includes biographical information, publications and transcripts of speeches.
+Includes biographical information, publications and transcripts of speeches.

 Immediate source of acquisition